rizo928/mywebsql-flex/README.md

 in this two case the server: custom server option will be used the db like domain name.

+If you are interested changing myWebSQL configuration files, simply map a local directory to the container diretory /config.
+For example:

+	$ docker run -d -p xxxx:80 -v /mylocaldir:/config rizo928/mywebsql-flex

+If the /config directory is mapped (exists in the container), the myWebSQL configuration files will be copied into it when the container is first started.
+You can then modify the myWebSQL configuration files in /mylocaldir, restart the container and your configuration changes will be live.
+This is highly useful to for instance specify your specific database instances in servers.php so they show up in the login drop down list.

 ## More Info